Project

 I think, on the long run, the information in the playlist tuple of audacious should anyway become more aware of the possibility of stream entries.
 We should not have to use our own ishttp helper function.
 Maybe there should one day be an own entry sub type for stream entries and and one for file based entries.
 The length field would then only exist for file based entries and we could not even try to put a bogus value in there.

-#5 Updated by John Lindgren almost 12 years ago
+#5 Updated by John Lindgren over 12 years ago

 If you want to make a copy of the tuple data locally, there is tuple_copy().
 As for expecting the user interface to not display a bogus value, I think that is a bad idea.
 We exclude 0 and -1 from being displayed because some plugins used to treat those as reserved values meaning "unknown length", but even that behavior should not be relied on.